 The rollout algorithm just described is illustrated in Fig. 2.5.3 for our earlier traveling salesman Example 2.5.1.
 Here we want to find a minimum travel cost tour that additionally satisfies a safety constraint, namely that the "safety cost" of the tour should be less than a certain threshold.
+This cost may be given by a table as in Fig. 2.5.3, or it may be generated on line with an algorithm for any given tour.
 Note that the minimum cost tour, ABDCA, in this example does not satisfy the safety constraint.
 Moreover, the tour ABCDA obtained by the rollout algorithm has barely smaller cost than the tour ACDBA generated by the base heuristic starting from A. In fact if the travel cost $D\rightarrow A$ were larger, say 25, the tour produced by constrained rollout would be more costly than the one produced by the base heuristic starting from A. This points to the need for a constrained version of the notion of sequential improvement and for a fortified variant of the algorithm, which we discuss next.